ldallen/vertx-nubes/docs/WebSockets.md

 }
 ```

-In this case, only users with the "admin" authority can register *add* and *delete* addresses.
+In this case, only users with the `admin` authority can register `database.add` and `database.delete` addresses.
 This way, you can protect your bus against attacks, by requiring authentication to communicate.